chiragmehta/chiragmehta.github.io/content/posts/readability/index.md

 # Readability & Comprehension

-Readability refers to the ease with which a reader can read and understand a written text.
+**Readability** refers to the ease with which a reader can read and understand a written text.
 It is influenced by factors such as sentence length, word complexity, and the structure of the text.

-Comprehension is the reader's ability to absorb and interpret the information presented in the text.
+**Comprehension** is the reader's ability to absorb and interpret the information presented in the text.
 The best way to explain any concept or information is to cater to the reader's level of understanding and prior knowledge.
 This can be achieved by using familiar language, breaking down complex ideas into smaller parts, and using examples or analogies that the reader can relate to.

-## *Readable content is easier to comprehend*
+## *Readable content is easier to comprehend:*

 {{< center >}}
 \
 Slide to change reading level
 {{< /center >}}

-{{< slider name="read-level" range="8" height="80px" >}}
+{{< slider name="read-level" range="8" height="110px" >}}

 {{< slide name="2nd grade" >}}
 If you can easily understand what you're reading, it's good!